-- 01 Introduction & Leadership
+- Introduction & Leadership

-- 02 Overview & Key Figures
+- Overview & Key Figures

-- Environment & People
+- Environment & People The Continuous Journey Towards Sustainability People and the Workplace

-- 04 Governance & Compliance - 05 Financial Performance
+- Governance & Compliance

+- Financial Performance

 Ton-mile demand is a significant driver of maritime emissions.
 Due to sanctions, Russian European crude oil is no longer used in Europe, resulting in increased oil transport to and from Europe.
 Houthi attacks have also led to many vessels circumnavigating Africa instead of using the Suez Canal.
 Although ton-mile demand is beyond the control of the maritime community, it remains a crucial driver of emissions.
 Cutting global emissions urgently requires acknowledging the challenges owners face in navigating evolving targets and new technologies and fuels.
 Transparency among industry leaders is important to encourage technological and operational improvements.
 It is also essential to avoid premature conclusions based on simplified performance metrics.
 The transition to a net-zero industry significantly impacts the offshore energy segment, where The Club has provided service-driven insurance solutions for decades.
 Recently, Norwegian Hull Club has actively participated in the transition to renewable energy, notably in insuring offshore wind projects.
 This sector employs a 'certification regime' for quality assurance and control, differing from the conventional 'classification regime' of the shipping and offshore sectors.
 Norwegian Hull Club supports decarbonisation by aiding the safe development and operation of these projects.
 This involvement was transferred to subsidiary NIORD as of January 1, 2024.